fjdu/isotopize/README.md

   elementOld = 'C' !
 Element to be isotopized. elementNew = 'Y' !
 Symbol to be used for the isotope. nDeutDegree = 1  !
-Degree of isotopization. nOtherDeutMax = 20 !
-Can be ignored as far as it is an integer not too small. noDMaxMetal = 20  ! ... noDEleAbundance = 0D0  !
+Degree of isotopization. nOtherDeutMax = 2 !
+If the number of metal atoms in a reaction is larger than this number, it will only be isotopized once. noDMaxMetal = 5   !
+If the number of metal atoms in a reaction is larger than this number, it will not be isotopized. noDEleAbundance = 0D0  !
 Set to zero.
   !
   inputFormat = 'Herbst'
   commentChar = '#'
-  inputGrainEleName = '(gr)'  !
-Symbol for grain surface species in your input file. inputGrainName = 'GRAIN'  !
-Symbol for grain itself as a species in your input file. outputFormat = 'Herbst' outputGrainEleName = '(gr)'
+  inputGrainEleName = '(gr)'
+  inputGrainName = 'GRAIN'
+  outputFormat = 'Herbst'
+  outputGrainEleName = '(gr)'
 /
 &Paths
   path = "./"  !
 Folder containing the input network.
   fReactions = "rreacs_herb0308_isotopized.dat"  !
-Input network file.
+Network file.
 /
 ```